jfmarinm565/bootcampanalisisdedatos/README.md

 ## 📄 License

-This project is intended for educational purposes only.
+This project is intended for educational purposes only